 You should see output like:

-With this data in your database, you can query it in the next step.
+You can query this data in your database in the next step.

 Step 4 — Querying data from your database

-In this section, you'll retrieve data from your SQLite database using TortoiseORM's asynchronous query API.
+In this section, you'll learn how to fetch data from your SQLite database using TortoiseORM's async query API.

-Now that you have some tasks in your database, let's write queries to retrieve them.
-Create a file called query_tasks.py:
+With tasks now stored in the database, let's write queries to retrieve them.

 In this code, the Task.all() method retrieves all tasks from the database as a list of Task objects.
 Each object allows access to its attributes, such as title, category, and due_date.